JulianKarlBauer/mechkit/paper/paper.md

 Since the necessary number of translation functions between different notations increases drastically with increasing number of notations, translation between all notations might not be practical.
-For the case of notations of second and fourth order tensors, the shortest path between source and target notation is determined by the graph of supported notations, see \autoref{fig:stiffness_graph}.
+For the case of notations of second- and fourth-order tensors, the shortest path between source and target notation is determined by the graph of supported notations, see \autoref{fig:stiffness_graph}.